 A sinusoid or sine wave is a periodic wave whose shape is the trigonometric sine function.

-Sine wave is heavily related to circular motions:
+Sine wave arise naturally from circular motions:

 A sinusoid has the following form: